 Grading and Course Work

-Your final grade will be calculated from three guided projects, two multi-part projects, and weekly quizzes.
+Your final grade will be calculated from three guided projects, two multi-part projects, and three exams.
 The grade ranges provide flexibility for the specific semester of instruction and details will be found in the syllabus for your semester of instruction

 |2 Projects||40 – 44%|

-The primary, up-to-date, consistent source of information for this course are the lecture notes and videos.
+The primary, up-to-date, consistent sources of information for this course are the lecture notes and videos.
 You are expected to read them and understand them thoroughly.
 You are also expected to do all of the practice exercises.
-Videos to go with this course are available at the Engineering Online website.
+Videos to go with this course are available on the Engineering Online website.

-Both textbooks will include material covered in CSC 116 for pre-requisite review and both cover some of the learning outcomes from CSC 216.
-Supplemental materials will be provided for topics not covered in the textbooks.
+The textbook contains the material covered in CSC 116 for pre-requisite review and covers most of the learning outcomes from CSC 216.
+Supplemental materials will be provided for topics not covered in the textbook.

 Computer and Software Requirements